 The temperature thresholds governing the degree of melting of the particles as well as the EMA for each hydrometeor type can be controlled by the user through a (FORTRAN) namelist file.
-For this study, we defined a FO setup as a baseline, B-580 PROdef, using reflectivity observations from BoXPol as well as synthetic reflectivities from EMVORADO (Zeng et al., 2016)
+For this study, we defined a FO setup as a baseline, B-PRO ${\rm def}$ , using reflectivity observations from BoXPol as well as synthetic reflectivities from EMVORADO (Zeng et al., 2016) as reference.

-as reference.
 The B-PRO default melting scheme parameters (see Blahak, 2016) are more suitable for convective situations.
-For example, the default $T{meltbegin}$ for graupel and hail are -10°C to reflect the effects of wet growth in convective updrafts, but would not be suitable for stratiform clouds.
-Hence, for the study baseline setup in the present study the melting model parameters have been adapted for stratiform situations. $T{meltbegin}$ for all hydrometeors is set to 0°C. Also, the dynamic melting fraction scheme has been switched off, and $T{max}$ is replaced by a fixed, hydrometeor-class specific value, except for snow.
-Snow applies the dynamic scheme, but in the case studied here it practically behaves as if $T{max}^{snow}$ was set to 3°C. In addition, the EMA of dry and wet snow, which are modeled as a homogeneous single-layer spheroid in B-PRO but as a 2-layered sphere in EMVORADO, has been chosen to roughly reproduce the melting snow reflectivities as predicted by EMVORADO.
+For example, the default $T{\rm meltbegin}$ for graupel and hail are -10 °C to reflect the effects of wet growth in convective updraughts but would not be suitable for stratiform clouds.
+Hence, for the study baseline setup in the present study the melting model parameters have been adapted for stratiform situations.
+Tmeltbegin for all hydrometeors is set to 0 °C. In addition, the dynamic melting fraction scheme has been switched off, and $T{\text{max}}$ is replaced by a fixed, hydrometeor-class-specific value, except for snow.
+Snow applies the dynamic scheme, but in the case studied here it practically behaves as if $T{\text{max}}^{\text{snow}}$ was set to 3 °C. In addition, the EMA of dry and wet snow, which are modelled as a homogeneous single-layer spheroid in B-PRO but as a two-layered sphere in EMVORADO, has been chosen to roughly reproduce the melting snow reflectivities as predicted by EMVORADO.
 All settings are documented in Table 2.